 Future works considerations for the sportsground include making a purpose built, permanent, ramp for entry to the Pavilion and the building of a separate toilet block accessible by all.
 The views of members of the College and their guests on this are welcomed – please email firstname.lastname@example.org.

 The Boathouse gym is accessed by a wide stair of over 20 steps with handrail.
 No lift is available.
 The Boathouse itself has wide bay doors and step free access to reach the wide range of rowing boats held by the College.
 Please contact the Boatman for further details on 01223 883411 or email email@example.com.

-Disabled toilets are located as below.
+Accessible toilets are located as below.
 Toilets in the main around the estates accommodation and social area are single cubicle and hence gender neutral.
-Disabled facilities labelled explicitly to confirm gender neutral use are marked with an * below, but single user toilets and disabled toilets throughout the Estates are non gendered:
+Accessible facilities labelled explicitly to confirm gender neutral use are marked with an * below, but single user toilets and disabled toilets throughout the Estates are non gendered:

 - Gonville Court: mezzanine level within the SCR access via small (non DDA compliant) lift

 - Gonville Court: basement level below Hall access via small (non DDA compliant) lift